 That would take the 10-year cyclically adjusted average earnings from 76 index points today to 123.7 index points in 2024 (i.e. if the S&P 500 is at 1,980 index points today and its CAPE is 26, then its cyclically adjusted earnings are 1,980 / 26 = 76).

 If cyclically adjusted earnings are 123.7 index points in 2024 then what sort of values could the S&P 500 have at that time?

 Again, it’s down to the assumptions that you make.

 I prefer to make market projections over 10 years because over 10 years the relationship, or correlation, between today’s price and the price in 10 years is almost non-existent.

 Because the two are not linked, and because we have no way of knowing what level the market will be at in a decade, a reasonable course of action is to assume that the likelihood of CAPE being at any particular level is the same as it was in the past.

-For example we can just assume that the odds of the S&P 500’s CAPE being 17 in 2024 are the same as they have been in the last century.
-Of course the odds won’t be the same because history doesn’t repeat, but it does rhyme and so making forecasts and projections based on past data is a reasonable thing to do.
+For example, we can assume that the odds of the S&P 500’s CAPE being 17 in 2024 are the same as in the last century.
+Of course, the odds won’t be the same because history doesn’t repeat, but it does rhyme so making forecasts and projections based on past data is a reasonable thing to do.